vana-com/vana-dlp-smart-contracts/README.md

 The deployment script will also verify the contract on blockscout.

 #### 5. Register your DLP on the RootNetwork
-After deploying your DLP, you need to register it on the RootNetwork contract.
+After deploying your DLP, you need to register it on the DLPRootCore contract.
 This will allow your DLP to participate in the Vana ecosystem and receive rewards.
-To register your DLP, call the `registerDlp` function on the RootNetwork contract.
+To register your DLP, call the `registerDlp` function.

    ```solidity
     struct DlpRegistration {